dawidkc/spring-task-scope/docs/usage.md

 }
 ```

-## Activating task scope
+## Activating/deactivating task scope

-You can activate task scope wiith a `try-with-resources` block:
+You can activate task scope with a `try-with-resources` block:

 ```
 // task scope inactive